 - Place suspicious envelopes or packages in a plastic bag or some other type of container to prevent leakage of contents.
 Never sniff or smell suspect mail.

 - If you do not have a container, then cover the envelope or package with anything available (e.g., clothing, paper, trash can, etc.) and do not remove the cover.

-- Leave the room and close the door, or section off the area to prevent others from entering.
+- Leave the room and close the door, or section an area to prevent others from entering.